A company travel policy lays the foundation for your organization’s entire travel management process.

 Making all stakeholders and employees a part of policy creation will increase adoption as well.

 6. Include your Duty of Care Plan in the Travel Policy

 The duty of care plan includes the steps you take to minimize risks while sending employees on business trips.

-You should highlight your duty of care plan in the travel and support section so the employees know all the initiatives – tracking of employees, 24*& support, SOS helpline – the company is taking steps to ensure their safe travel.
+You should highlight your duty of care plan in the travel and support section so the employees know all the initiatives like tracking of employees, 24*7 support, SOS helpline, the company is taking to ensure their safe travel.

-ITILITE is an integrated travel and expense management platform that will help you implement your travel policy seamlessly, with unrivaled inventory choice and 24*7 customer support.
+ITILITE is a business travel management platform that will help you learn how to write a travel policy seamlessly, with unrivaled inventory choices and 24/7/365 customer support.